-The procedure in Figure 6.2F.3-1 is used by an NWDAF service consumer, i.e., an NWDAF containing MTLF to request another NWDAF, i.e., an NWDAF containing MTLF, for the information about ML model training based on the ML model file or ML Model information as described in clause 6.2F.2 provided by the NWDAF service consumer.
+The procedure in Figure 6.2F.3-1 is used by an NWDAF service consumer, i.e., an NWDAF containing MTLF to request another NWDAF, i.e., an NWDAF containing MTLF, for the information about ML Model training based on the ML Model file or ML Model information as described in clause 6.2F.2 provided by the NWDAF service consumer.
 The service may be used by an NWDAF containing MTLF to enable e.g. Federated Learning.

 Figure 6.2F.3-1: Procedure for ML Model Training Information Request

-1. The NWDAF service consumer may request the NWDAF containing MTLF to get the information about the ML model training based on the ML model file or ML Model information as described in clause 6.2F.2 provided by the service consumer by invoking the Nnwdaf_MLModelTrainingInfo_Request service operation.
+1. The NWDAF service consumer may request the NWDAF containing MTLF to get the information about the ML Model training based on the ML Model file or ML Model information as described in clause 6.2F.2 provided by the service consumer by invoking the Nnwdaf_MLModelTrainingInfo_Request service operation.
 The parameters that can be provided by the NWDAF service consumer are listed in clause 6.2F.2.

-In order to enable Federated Learning, NWDAF Service consumer acting as FL Server NWDAF requests to get ML Model Training Information from an NWDAF containing MTLF acting as FL Client NWDAF, which is selected by the FL Server NWDAF.
+In order to enable Federated Learning, NWDAF Service consumer acting as FL Server NWDAF requests to get ML Model Training Information from multiple NWDAF containing MTLF acting as FL Client NWDAFs, which are selected by the FL Server NWDAF.
 The details are specified in clause 6.2C.